AIM Professional Services

 How to file a complaint about AIM Professional Services

-If you think that AIM Professional Services is breaking any debt collection rules, contact the consumer protection authority in your province.
+If you think AIM Professional Services is breaking any debt collection or privacy laws, contact the consumer protection authority in your province.

 For contact details and links to your provincial office, visit the Federal, Provincial and Territorial Consumer Affairs Offices directory.